Troubleshooting Custom Runtime addons

 The file or folder does not exist in the uploaded tarball or is not located under the proper path within the tarball archive

-A possible root cause is Cloudera AI not being able to mount in files or folders from custom Runtime Addons.
+A possible root cause is Cloudera AI not being able to mount files or folders from Custom Runtime addons.

-Adjust the paths in the tarball or metadata file according to the details in Requirements.
+Adjust the paths in the tarball or metadata file according to the details in Custom Runtime addon format requirements.

 The file or folder, a custom Runtime addon tries to mount, exists already in the filesystem

-Either the file or folder exists on the Runtime image or is mounted in by another Runtime addon.
+The file or folder either already exists on the Runtime image or is mounted by another Runtime addon.

-Due to a limitation, custom Runtime Addons cannot overwrite existing files.
-Customers shall change the path of the mounted files.
+Due to a limitation, Custom Runtime addons cannot overwrite existing files.
+Change the path of the mounted files.

 cdsw user has no write access in the pod’s file system to create symlinks to mounted files

-Change the path of the mounted files to a location that is writable by the cdsw user.
-Alternatively, create a custom Runtime image with adjusted permissions and use that in all the workloads.
+Modify the path of the mounted files to a location writable by the cdsw user.
+Alternatively, create a Custom Runtime image with adjusted permissions and use it for all the workloads.

 Cloudera AI Runtime addons support only Java 8 integrated into Hadoop

-In Cloudera AI, when mounting in JAVA to workloads via Runtime addons, the only available Runtime addon is for JAVA8 (integrated into the Hadoop addon).
+In Cloudera AI, when mounting JAVA to workloads using Runtime addons, the only available Runtime addon is for JAVA 8, which is integrated into the Hadoop addon.

 1. Save the following Dockerfile: